 We loved Wanaka and its chilled out vibe, lakefront bars and trendy shopping.
 The thing we wanted to do the most in Wanaka was hike Roy’s Peak.
 We read a lot of articles the night before and were unsure if we’d make it to the top due to the winter conditions but decided we’d have a go and see how far we made it.
 I’m happy to say we made it to the top!
 It was one of the hardest hikes we’ve ever done but we were pretty proud that we did the return hike in about five and a half hours.
 The views along the hike and from the top were breathtaking and worth every bit of sweat and pain we endured!

 Milford Sound is known as the ‘8th natural wonder of the world’ and is one of the most spectacular places on earth!
 I first visited 18 years ago with my parents and have the best memories from that trip!
 It was Dan’s first visit and we decided (against many people’s recommendations) to drive to Milford Sound from Wanaka.
 It was honestly the most scenic and spectacular drive we’ve ever experienced.
 The drive goes through beautiful lakeside Te Anau which is worth stopping at for lunch!

-We then continued on along Milford Road and whoever was passenger was constantly checking the road status, as it can often close in bad weather or a lot of rain.
+We then continued on along Milford Road and whoever was passenger was constantly checking the road status, as it can often close in bad weather or a lot of rain, it’s especially important to check this on New Zealand winter roadtrips.
 We has a beautiful sunny day and we were both in awe of the majestic scenery!
 We had plenty of stops along the way to take photos and soak up the beauty around us, as well as make friends with a few Kea birds.